Kapott/til/README.md

 # Notes

-These notes are little gems of knowledge I need to store somewhere, but which I don't think warrant a full blogpost about.
+These notes are little gems of knowledge I need to store somewhere, but which I don't think warrant a full blogpost.

 # Infosec
 ## Recon